-- Notify your supervisor and the Department's White House Liaison of your planned resignation date no less than two weeks prior to departure.
-This will help ensure that you and OASAM have set aside enough time to process your departure paperwork. - Be sure to include in your message any approved leave that will be taken during the days leading up to your official resignation date as that will impact the out-processing timeline.
+- Notify your supervisor and the Department's White House Liaison of your planned resignation date as soon as possible.
+This will help ensure that you and OASAM have set aside enough time to process your departure briefings, actions, and paperwork.
+During this time, you must also return all government property and records in your custody or control. - Be sure to include in your message any approved leave you will take during the days leading up to your official resignation date and which days you will be onsite at the Frances Perkins Building as that will affect the out-processing timeline.
+If you need to out-process virtually, please let us know as soon as possible and we will make every effort to accommodate that.